cocos/cocos-docs/en/cocos-service/agc-remote.md

 `fetchAndApply(intervalSeconds?: number): void`

-The Remote Configuration plug-in add the `fetchAndApply` method.
-It is recommended to use this method to fetching parameter values from the cloud.
+The Remote Configuration plug-in add the `fetchAndApply` method, corresponding to `fetch` + `apply` methods of the Java SDK.

+It is recommended to use this method to fetch and apply parameter values from the cloud.
+Developers can get the failure callback from [setRemoteConfigListener](#setRemoteConfigListener). **No callback in case of success**.
-Corresponding to `fetch` + `apply` methods from Java SDK.
-After the API is successfully called, data of the ConfigValues type is returned from Remote Configuration.
-Using the ConfigValues class, you can obtain only parameter values on the cloud.
-After obtaining parameter value updates, the app calls the apply() method immediately or at a specified time based on service requirements to override the values in the app by obtained values.
-The default value of intervalSeconds is -1, interval to call the fetch() method is 12 hours.

-If you call the `fetch` method to obtain configuration data but **callback failed**, the failure callback will be returned through the [setRemoteConfigListener](#setRemoteConfigListener) listener, and the user can choose whether to set up a listener. **Callback successful** In case of **no callback**.

 **Parameter Description**: